kaftejiman/jamal/README.md

-# JAMAL (Just Anoth Mobile Analysis Layer)
+# Jamal (Just Another Mobile Analysis Layer)

 Visual Studio Code extension for aiding in android mobile analysis.

-Jamal is mainly a wrapper around [Soot Framework](https://github.com/soot-oss/soot) with extra rendering for recovering Control Flow.
+Jamal is mainly a wrapper around a *slightly* modified [Soot Framework](https://github.com/soot-oss/soot) with extra rendering for recovering Control Flow.

-Given an android application `APK file`, Jamal produces Grimple files which are an aggregated version of a typed 3-address intermediate representation suitable for decompilation and code inspection.
+Given an android application `APK file`, Jamal aids in decompilation and static analysis by producing `Grimple files` which are an aggregated version of a typed `3-address intermediate representation` suitable for code inspection.

 *Please report any bugs you encounter.*